 By 1911 the Singleton family had moved from Dorset and were living in The Lodge, a four-roomed house at Codford St Peter, near Salisbury, Wiltshire.
 Thomas was still working as a gardener, probably for Ashton Gifford House owned by Thomas Harding, a farmer.
 Elizabeth was still working as a dressmaker and Charles was at school.
 Ellen was listed as being a domestic servant.
 The elder brother George had left home and was working as a motor car driver.
 He was boarding at 25 Trinity St in Dorchester with Job Baggs who gave his occupation as a cab driver.
 Charles attended Bishop Wordsworth School in Salisbury to achieve the level of secondary education that was required to be accepted into a teacher training college.

 Training to Teach

 With the closure of the Winchester premises, most of the September 1914 intake were diverted to Exeter Diocesan College, which remained open for a further year.
-They were still registered as Winchester students and under the care of the Winchester staff.
-However, Charles was not among them.
+They were still registered as Winchester students and under the care of the Winchester staff, but Charles was not listed among them.
 Although his enrolment signature appears in the Winchester Students’ Register, we also find a short section of the register which gives a list of “Men who should have come into residence Sept.
 1914, but who, being territorials, were under arms.
 Juniors, Sept.
 1914: Williams, Preece, Singleton C.F.”1

 The next mention of him is from the Army’s Medal Index Card where he is recorded as entering the Asiatic Theatre of War on 18th October, 1915.